pme123/vscode-scalajs-hello/README.md

 # vscode-scalajs-hello

 This Project is a port of the [helloworld-minimal-sample] to [ScalaJS].
+It is based on the extension [accessible-scala].

 Please check there on how to describe a VSCode Extension.